 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is high blood pressure (BP).
-Your BP is the force of your blood moving against the walls of your arteries.
-Hypertension is a BP of 140/90 or higher.
-Hypertension causes your BP to get so high that your heart has to work much harder than normal.
+is high blood pressure.
+Your blood pressure is the force of your blood moving against the walls of your arteries.
+Hypertension causes your blood pressure to get so high that your heart has to work much harder than normal.
 This can damage your heart.
 The cause of hypertension may not be known.
 This is called essential or primary hypertension.
 Hypertension caused by another medical condition, such as kidney disease, is called secondary hypertension.

 Common symptoms include the following:

 - Dizziness or weakness